SumZer0-git/EDAPGui/readme.md

             "RefuelThreshold": 65,         # if fuel level get below this level, it will attempt refuel "FuelThreasholdAbortAP": 10,   # level at which AP will terminate, because we are not scooping well "WaitForAutoDockTimer": 120,   # After docking granted, wait this amount of time for us to get docked with autodocking
-            "SunBrightThreshold": 125,     # The low threshold value for brightness detection, range 0-255, want to mask out darker items
+            "SunBrightThreshold": 125,     # The low level for brightness detection, range 0-255, want to mask out darker items
             "FuelScoopTimeOut": 35,        # number of second to wait for full tank, might mean we are not scooping well or got a small scooper
             "HotKey_StartFSD": "home",     # if going to use other keys, need to look at the python keyboard package "HotKey_StartSC": "ins",       # to determine other keynames, make sure these keys are not used in ED bindings